m-demare/hlargs.nvim/README.md

   }
 }
 ```
+(You may omit the settings whose defaults you're ok with)

 If you want to change the color dynamically, you can do that using the highlight group `Hlargs`